 During any major business disruption, owners must be able to see ahead for the long term and make decisions on what action to take next.
 As well, it is imperative that business executives be able to reassess decisions as situations unfold.
-Meaning, their view and plans need to be dynamic.
+Meaning, their view, and plans need to be dynamic.

-However, many finance executives are finding that the tools they previously relied on are now too slow, too complex and too disconnected.
+However, many finance executives are finding that the tools they previously relied on are now too slow, too complex, and too disconnected.
 As such, businesses are finding that they cannot quickly factor in new data points and external factors into their forecasts.

 Adaptability is crucial to success, and financial forecasting is key to being prepared for different scenarios.
-By modelling how the pandemic may impact their business, CFOs and finance executives can help manage their teams and place the company in a stronger position during and after the crisis.
+By modeling how the pandemic may impact their business, CFOs and finance executives can help manage their teams and place the company in a stronger position during and after the crisis.